 The City of Tulsa hereby adopts the revised internal grievance procedure to provide for prompt and equitable resolution of the complaint alleging any action that is prohibited by Title II of the Americans with Disabilities Act (hereinafter "ADA").

-In the event a request for access to programs, services or facilities cannot be resolved, an individual may file a grievance by contacting the Lead ADA Coordinator, City of Tulsa Human Rights Department Director, and 175 East 2nd Street, Suite 865, Tulsa, OK 74103, (918) 596-7818.
-The City's Lead ADA Coordinator or the Compliance Investigator is available to disabled persons requiring assistance to file.
+In the event a request for access to programs, services or facilities cannot be resolved, an individual may file a grievance by contacting the City of Tulsa Human Rights Department Director, 175 East 2nd Street, Suite 675, Tulsa, OK 74103, (918) 596-7818.
+The City's Compliance Investigator is available to disabled persons requiring assistance to file.
 Tulsa's communications regarding the grievance will be in a format accessible to the complainant.

 Step 1.
 A written grievance should be filed on the attached form.
 If the grievance is not filed on the City of Tulsa ADA grievance Form, it should nonetheless contain the following information:

 Step 2.
-An oral grievance can be filed by contacting the Lead ADA Coordinator.
-The oral grievance will be documented in writing by the Lead ADA Coordinator utilizing the ADA Grievance Form and will be signed by the complainant.
+An oral grievance can be filed by contacting the Compliance Investigator.
+The oral grievance will be documented in writing by the Compliance Investigator utilizing the ADA Grievance Form and will be signed by the complainant.

 Step 4.
-Within 60 calendar days of receipt, the Lead ADA Coordinator will forward the grievance to Compliance Investigations who will conduct the investigation necessary to determine the validity of the alleged violation.
-If appropriate, the Lead ADA Coordinator and/or Compliance Investigator will arrange to meet with the complainant to discuss the matter and attempt to reach, or mediate a resolution of the grievance.
+Within 60 calendar days of receipt, the Compliance Investigator will forward the grievance to Compliance Investigations who will conduct the investigation necessary to determine the validity of the alleged violation.
+If appropriate, the Compliance Investigator will arrange to meet with the complainant to discuss the matter and attempt to reach, or mediate a resolution of the grievance.
 ADA Title II.
 Grievance Procedure 11/14/2008

 Step 6.
 The complainant may request reconsideration if he/she is dissatisfied with the written determination.
-The request for reconsideration shall be in writing and filed with the City of Tulsa Human Rights Department, 175 East 2nd Street, 6th Floor, Suite 675, Tulsa, OK, 74103 within 30 days after the HRD Directors determination has been mailed to the complainant.
+The request for reconsideration shall be in writing and filed with the City of Tulsa Mayor's Office of Resilience and Equity, 175 East 2nd Street, Suite 675, Tulsa, OK, 74103 within 30 days after the MORE Director's determination has been mailed to the complainant.
 The City of Tulsa Human Rights Commission shall review the request for reconsideration and make a final determination within 90 days from the filing of the request for reconsideration.

 Step 7.
 If the complainant is dissatisfied with City's handling of the grievance at any stage of the process or does not wish to file a grievance by utilizing the City's ADA Grievance Procedure, the complainant may file a grievance directly with the United States Department of Justice or other appropriate state or federal agency.
 Use of the City's grievance procedure is not a prerequisite to the pursuit of other remedies.

-The City of Tulsa, HRD Compliance Division shall maintain all ADA grievance files for a period of three years.
+The City of Tulsa, MOHR Compliance Division shall maintain all ADA grievance files for a period of three years.